0xEthamin/pico-hsm-rs/docs/config-zone-layout.md

 output, as defined in `crates/atecc608b/src/crc.rs`) of bytes 16-127 is:

 ```
-CRC-16 = 0xC92D
+CRC-16 (writable portion) = 0xC92D
 ```

-This value must be passed as the `expected_crc` parameter of the `LockConfigZone` HID command.
-The firmware will refuse to issue the chip's Lock command if the CRC of the current configuration zone on the chip does not match.
-This is the safety mechanism that prevents accidental locking of an incorrect configuration.
+This is the value the **`config-generator` blob** must produce.
+It is a sanity check that the generator stays in sync with this specification, not the value passed to `LockConfigZone`.
+The CRC the chip verifies at lock time is computed over the **full 128 bytes**, including the per-chip factory area, and is produced live by the host CLI from a fresh `ReadConfigZone`.

 ## Verification procedure